satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T01_Hello_World_Using_Sandbox_with_Hive_and_Pig.md

     that needs to change in the future we would not have to rewrite our script.
--   Pig then went through all the rows in the table and discarded the ones where the stock\_symbol field is not IBM
+-   Pig then went through all the rows in the table and discarded the ones where the stock_symbol field is not IBM
 -   Then an index was built for the remaining records
--   The average of stock\_volume was calculated on the records
+-   The average of stock_volume was calculated on the records

 We did it with 5 lines of Pig script code!

+**Feedback**

+We are eager to hear your feedback on this tutorial.
+Please let us know what you think.
+[Click here](https://www.surveymonkey.com/s/JBQVM7B) to take survey